Last Updated: 09 November, 2025

 DML (Data Manipulation Language)

-These SQL commands are used to manipulate data in the database.
-Like inserting, modifying or deleting data.
-So, these commands are used on the data stored in the database or used to create new data in the database.
+DML statements are used to manipulate data in the database, like inserting, modifying, or deleting data.
+So, these commands are used on the data stored in the database or to create new data.
 Examples: INSERT, UPDATE, DELETE statements.

 DQL (Data Query Language)